 One of the most unknown, underrated games ever made, Wrath of Earth is a fun futuristic FPS with quite a few innovations that are rarely seen in today's 3D-accelerated games.
-You play either a male or female commander who is sent to investigate the chaotic situation at the Aragon mining colony, where mining robots run rampant, most humans are dead, and an alien invasion is rumored. |
+You play either a male or female commander who is sent to investigate the chaotic situation at the Aragon mining colony, where mining robots run rampant, most humans are dead, and an alien invasion has been rumored. |

 Overall, Wrath of Earth is a solid FPS that is highly recommended to anyone who likes action games.
-It unfortunately got very little attention when first released, owing largely to lack of marketing and shareware status.
+It unfortunately got very little attention when first released, owing largely to lack of marketing and its shareware status.
 Two thumbs up, way up!Reviewed by: Underdogs